Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 ## Option 2: Stream SRT with the Custom FFmpeg Record output

 This option is a bit more complicated.
 It relies on the `Advanced: Custom FFmpeg Recording` output.
+Works fine with: Wowza, Nimble server, vlc, ffmpeg, srt live server (those are only the platforms we tested at obsproject; most should work fine).
+Doesn't work well with Makito X decoder from Haivision.

 1. Go to `Settings > Output`
 2. In the `Output mode` dropdown, select `Advanced`.